Last updated: May 22, 2023

 How it all boils down

 The sophistication of laboratory equipment makes it increasingly difficult for drug users to falsify test results.
-That’s true no matter which drug testing method an employer chooses to use.
+That’s true no matter which drug testing method an employer chooses.

 Positive and negative